apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.admin.user_id STRING nobody

-   Option used to specify who to run the ``traffic_server`` process as; also used to specify ownership of config and log files.
+   Option used to specify who to run the :program:`traffic_server` process as; also used to specify ownership of config and log files.

 The nonprivileged user account designated to Traffic Server.